 Expansion and Contraction:

-Please be aware wood expands and contracts due to environmental changes in temperature and humidity.
-Five-piece cabinet doors (and multi-panel cabinet doors and wainscot) are constructed with a small amount space in the frame groove.
+Please be aware, wood expands and contracts due to environmental changes in temperature and humidity.
+Five-piece cabinet doors (and multi-panel cabinet doors and wainscot) are constructed with a small amount of space in the frame groove.
 This space allows the panel to float slightly within the frame, allowing for expansion of the panel due to changes in the environment, without causing the frame to split or crack.

 The natural process of expansion and contraction can create open joints in the finish.
 An open joint line related to expansion or contraction is not considered a defect.
 The finish will still protect the surface, and the structural integrity of the joint will not be affected.
 Wood may expand and contract differently from cabinet to cabinet and even joints within the same cabinet may behave differently.
 Some joined wood may not show any joint lines, others may be slightly visible, while others may display easily visible joint lines.
 Joint lines also may occur due to repeated impacts from normal everyday use.
 An exposed open wood joint can be damaged from prolonged exposure to water or heavy moisture.
 Therefore, wipe off any excess moisture from cabinet surfaces as soon as possible.